Brenner M. Fissell

-Brenner M. Fissell is Associate Professor of Law at Villanova University.
+Brenner M. Fissell is associate professor of law at Villanova Law.
 Fissell's research focuses on the political theory of criminal law, especially as it relates to the criminal law of local governments.
 A secondary research interest is military criminal law.
-Fissell's scholarship has appeared in general law reviews such as the Minnesota Law Review, Fordham Law Review, and U.C.
-Irvine Law Review, as well as peer-reviewed journals such as Legal Theory.
+Fissell's scholarship has appeared in general law reviews such as the Fordham Law Review, as well as peer-reviewed journals such as Legal Theory.

 - Of Counsel, Cave & Freeburg, A Global Military Law Practice (current)

 - Appellate Defense Counsel, Office of the Chief Defense Counsel, Guantanamo Bay Military Commissions, U.S. Dept. of Defense (2017-2018)

 - Law Clerk, Chief Judge Scott Stucky, U.S. Court of Appeals for the Armed Forces (2014-2015)

 - Law Clerk, Judge Jerome Farris, U.S. Court of Appeals for the Ninth Circuit (2013-2014)

 - State and Local Government

 - Georgetown University Law Center, JD (magna cum laude)

 - University of Cambridge, MPhil (Political Thought & Intellectual History, First Honors)

 - Georgetown University, BA (Government; summa cum laude)